shreyas0906/Object-detection-with-deep-learning-and-sliding-window/README.md

 # Object-detection-with-deep-learning-and-sliding-window
-Introduces an approach for object detection in an image with sliding window.
+Introduces an approach for object detection in an image with sliding window. <\n>
 The Idea behind this approach is to train a CNN model on images which we want to detect.
 After that make a sliding window on the image and query the trained model to produce appropriate output.
 The repository contains three files: make_data.py contains code to preprocess the image and append labels accordingly.
 In this case, if the file image starts with "trn" then it is assigned the label 1 else 0.
 The images are then normalized and appended into a numpy array.
 The numpy array is then saved as a .npy file for the model training. test-model-1.py file contains the code for the CNN model.
 The model and weights are saved into a .json file and h5 file format.